adamhammes/site/content/recipes/nyt-no-knead-bread.md

 - 2 tsp (8 grams) kosher salt
 - 345 grams water

-\* If using sweetened applesauce, cut back on the sugar accordingly.

 ## Directions

 1. In a large bowl combine flour, yeast and salt.